David Malo: Ka Moʻolelo Hawaiʻi

-His grave is located above the Lahainaluna school on Maui.

-The Lahainaluna School has named the Boys' Dormitory after him, and has an annual celebration of his contribution in mid-April.

-Writings in Nūpepa ʻŌlelo Hawaiʻi
+Writings in Hawaiian-language newspapers

-All of Maloʻs writing, his intellectual production and the moʻokūʻauhau (genealogies), kanikau (laments), letters and published works were all composed ma ka ʻōlelo Hawaiʻi, in the Hawaiian language.
-Maloʻs kanikau for Kaʻahumanu is regarded as one of the most beautiful and complex of any kanikau composed in the 19th century, and was published several times over the course of the 19th century in nūpepa ʻōlelo Hawaiʻi (Hawaiian language newspapers).
-Malo composed several kanikau for prominent women in his life, here is a list of some of Maloʻs writings that appeared in Nūpepa, including the kanikau.
+All of Maloʻs writing, his intellectual production and the moʻokūʻauhau (genealogies), kanikau (laments), letters and published works were all composed in the Hawaiian language.
+Maloʻs kanikau for Kaʻahumanu is regarded as one of the most beautiful and complex of any kanikau composed in the 19th century, and was published several times over the course of the 19th century in Hawaiian language newspapers.
+Malo composed several kanikau for prominent women in his life, here is a list of some of Maloʻs writings that appeared in newspapers, including the kanikau.